 If each staff member were represented by a drink, Richard Allen would be the coffee ~ specifically, a Starbucks grande iced doubleshot, two shots instead of three, two pumps classic, two percent milk, not shaken, not stirred.
-His drink is called the “2×2”.
-Rich uses the caffeinated energy to write a lot of reviews; in our site’s first year, he posted nearly 400.
-He wrote his first music reviews as a teenager and delivered them door-to-door in zine format.
+Richard uses the caffeinated energy to write a lot of reviews; in ACL‘s first year, he posted nearly 400.
+He’s also the staffer who answers the mail.
+He wrote his first music reviews as a teenager and delivered them to neighbors in zine format.
 People responded by asking him to mow their lawns.
-Perhaps this is why he responds so well to drones and field recordings.
-He also loves limited edition releases and creative packaging.
-During the summer, he can be found at the beach, looking for beach glass, bodysurfing and playing volleyball.
+His first professional writing gig was for IndustrialnatioN.
+Today he sings in a band, which he recognizes is odd considering the fact that ACL is primarily instrumental.
+All summer, Richard can be found at the beach, looking for beach glass, bodysurfing and playing volleyball.
 But it’s not all fun and games ~ Richard does have a full-time job!

 Jeremy Bye prefers herbal tea and is also the resident electronic specialist.
 He now vouches for Pukka Mint & Liquorice tea, accompanied with a Wispa if he’s in the mood.
 In the music sphere, he has a worryingly broad range of tastes, and can blether on about most genres if required, probably the result of growing up listening to his dad’s Charlie Parker, Soft Machine and Edward Elgar LPs.
 He can often be found scratching around second-hand and charity shops looking for the records that everyday folks leave behind (best recent find: Life Without Buildings’ Any Other City).
 If you need him, he’ll be in the pub.